spatie/docs.spatie.be-old/resources/views/laravel-uptime-monitor/v1/advanced-usage/customizing-the-uptime-check.md

 title: Customizing the uptime check
 ---

-This package ships with an sanely configured uptime check.
+This package ships with a default configured uptime check.
 You can modify the behaviour of the uptime check by changing the values under the `uptime_check` key in the config file.

 These are the default values: